pyhoneybot/honeybot/README.md

 # 🍯 honeybot py

-## About
+## 📮 About
-HoneyBot is a python based IRC bot.
+HoneyBot is a python-based IRC bot.

 Feel free to contribute to the project!
 #
 ![alt text](honeybot_real.png "honeybot logo")

-## Project Motivation
+## 🕹 Project Motivation
-Implementing the project in Java had some inefficiencies.
+Implementing the project in Java was a nightmare, py's connect was sleek.
 Thus, the project stack was shifted over to Python.
 If you can think of any features, plugins, or functionality you wish to see in the project.
 Feel free to add it yourself, or create an issue detailing your ideas.
 We highly recommend you attempt to implement it yourself first and ask for help in our slack page!

+Psst. since i learnt py through this bot, we decided to keep a new-comers friendly policy.
+Feeling lost?
+Just ping.

-## Contributing Countries
+## 📌 Contributing Countries

 🇲🇺 🇺🇸 🇨🇦 🇦🇷